Sentientism: Concept

-Utilitarian philosophers such as Singer care about the well-being of sentient non-human animals as well as humans.
-They reject speciesism, defined by Singer as a "prejudice or attitude of bias in favour of the interests of members of one’s own species and against those of members of other species".
-Singer considers speciesism to be a form of arbitrary discrimination similar to racism or sexism.
+Utilitarian philosophers such as Singer include the well-being of sentient non-human animals, as well as humans, within moral concern.
+They reject speciesism, which Singer defines as a "prejudice or attitude of bias in favour of the interests of members of one's own species and against those of members of other species".
+Singer compares speciesism with racism and sexism as a form of arbitrary discrimination.

+Sentientists are opposed to human-centred ethics, but may identify as humanists, because humanism does not necessarily imply moral concern only for humans.

-Gradualist sentientism proposes that the value of sentient beings is relative to their degree of sentience, which is assumed to increase with the cognitive, emotional and social complexity.
+Gradualist sentientism holds that the value of sentient beings is relative to their degree of sentience, which is assumed to increase with cognitive, emotional, and social complexity.

 Criticism

-John Rodman criticized the sentientist approach, commenting "the rest of nature is left in a state of thinghood, having no intrinsic worth, acquiring instrumental value only as resources for the well-being of an elite of sentient beings".
+John Rodman criticized sentientism, writing that "the rest of nature is left in a state of thinghood, having no intrinsic worth, acquiring instrumental value only as resources for the well-being of an elite of sentient beings".

-The sentientism of Peter Singer and others has been criticized for holding the view that only sentient creatures have moral standing because they have interests.
-A human corpse for example may deserve respect and proper treatment even though it lacks sentience and can no longer be harmed.
-The claim that only sentient beings have interests has also been questioned as a person in a coma is not sentient but is still being cared for.
+The sentientism of Peter Singer and others has been criticized for holding that only sentient creatures have moral standing because only they have interests.
+A human corpse may be thought to deserve respect and proper treatment even though it lacks sentience and can no longer be harmed.
+The claim that only sentient beings have interests has also been questioned on the grounds that a person in a coma may lack sentience but still be cared for.
 Philosopher Gregory Bassham has written that "many environmentalists today reject sentientism and claim instead that all living things, both plants and animals, have moral standing".

-A biocentrist may argue that valuing lifeforms that have sentience more than other lifeforms is just as arbitrary as doing the same with any other trait.